Meet Our Boards & Senior Leaders

-Sanford Health leadership drives us to improve, to heal, and to cure.
-Three main teams make up our leadership:
+Sanford Health leadership drives us to improve, to heal and to cure.
+Two main teams make up our leadership:

 Sioux Falls, SD

 Mark Lundeen, MD

 Sanford Orthopedics & Sports Medicine

 Bill Gassen is president and CEO of Sanford Health, a $7.1 billion integrated health system serving communities across the upper Midwest.

 Headquartered in Sioux Falls, South Dakota, Sanford Health is dedicated to transforming the health care experience and providing access to world-class health care in America’s heartland.

 Bill marked his appointment to president and CEO of Sanford Health in November 2020 by committing the organization to three pillars: patients, people and communities.
 This focus has positioned the system to shape the future of health care for generations to come.